Girls Who Code

 The club is run by a dedicated group of volunteers with professional experience and/or a talent in STEM fields:

-- Gauri Barar, Former GWC participant, mentor and Summer Immersion participant
+- Gauri Barar, GWC Alum, Mentor and Summer Immersion participant

 - Charlie Dagli, MIT Lincoln Laboratory